Paper 2024/566

 Abstract

 Third-party private set intersection (PSI) enables two parties, each holding a private set to compute their intersection and reveal the result only to an inputless third party.
-In this paper, we present efficient third-party PSI protocols, which significantly lower the computational workload compared to prior work.
+In this paper, we present an efficient third-party PSI protocol requiring only 3 communication rounds, while significantly lowering the computational workload compared to prior work.
 Our work is motivated by real-world applications such as contact tracing whereby expedition is essential while concurrently preserving privacy.
 Our construction attains a near-linear computational complexity of $O(n^{1+\varepsilon})$ for large dataset size $n$, where $\varepsilon>0$ is any fixed constant, and achieves post-quantum security.
-For a quantum-safe third-party PSI protocol, this significantly improves upon the current known best of $O(n^{2.5+o(1)})$.
 Our improvements stem from algorithmic changes and the incorporation of new techniques along with precise parameter selections to achieve a tight asymptotic bound.
+Furthermore, we also present a third-party PSI cardinality protocol which has not been explored in prior third-party PSI work.
+In a third-party PSI cardinality setting, only the third-party obtains the size of the intersection and nothing else.
+Our construction to achieve the cardinality functionality attains a quasilinear computational complexity for the third-party.

 Metadata